Hyperpigmentation

-Hyperpigmentation is the darkening of an area of skin or nails caused by increased melanin production as a result of sun damage, inflammation or skin injuries.
+Hyperpigmentation is a condition characterized by the darkening of an area of the skin or nails due to an excess production of melanin, the pigment responsible for skin color.
+This increase in melanin can result from a variety of factors, including sun exposure, inflammation, trauma, certain medications, or underlying medical conditions.

-Hyperpigmentation is associated with a significant number of conditions and is more common in people with darker skin tones.
+Hyperpigmentation is associated with numerous dermatological disorders and can present in various forms, such as melasma, post-inflammatory hyperpigmentation, and lentigines.
+It tends to be more prevalent and persistent in individuals with darker skin tones, who have more active melanocytes and are thus more prone to uneven pigmentation.

 Causes

 The distinctive solid black colour of the Ayam Cemani (rooster shown) chicken breed is due to hyperpigmentation, with the bird's feathers, skin, beak, and internal organs all being affected.

 Hyperpigmentation can be caused by sun damage, inflammation, or other skin injuries, including those related to acne vulgaris.
 People with darker skin tones are more prone to hyperpigmentation, especially with excess sun exposure.

 Many forms of hyperpigmentation are caused by an excess production of melanin.
 Hyperpigmentation can be diffuse or focal, affecting such areas as the face and the back of the hands.
 Melanin is produced by melanocytes at the lower layer of the epidermis.
 Melanin is a class of pigment responsible for producing color in the body in places such as the eyes, skin, and hair.
 The process of melanin synthesis (melanogenesis) starts with the oxidation of -tyrosine to by the enzyme tyrosine hydroxylase, then to -dopaquinone and dopachrome, which forms melanin.

 As the body ages, melanocyte distribution becomes less diffuse and its regulation less controlled by the body.
 UV light stimulates melanocyte activity, and where concentration of the cells is greater, hyperpigmentation occurs.
 Another form of hyperpigmentation is post-inflammatory hyperpigmentation.
 These are dark and discoloured spots that appear on the skin following acne that has healed.